How Long after a PI Accident do I have to File a Claim?

 This means accident victims only have one year to get the initial documentation, "complaint", filed in the court because the clock starts ticking on the exact date that the accident occurs.
 Tennessee's filing window for personal injury accident claims happens to be one of the smallest windows of any state.

-If you don't keep track of Tennessee's statute of limitations rule, and you miss your one year window of opportunity, the court will more than likely refuse to hear your case and you will missed your only opportunity at being compensated for your losses.
+If you don't keep track of Tennessee's statute of limitations rule, and you miss your one-year window of opportunity, the court will more than likely refuse to hear your case and you will miss your only opportunity at being compensated for your losses.

 What Happens when you Wait too Long to File a Claim?